anovos/anovos-docs/docs/using-anovos/config_file.md

 ### `Variable_clustering`

-- `List_of_cols`: (list format or string of col names separated by `|`).
-It is used to specify the columns which are subjected to variable clustering
+`list_of_cols`: List of column names (list of strings or string of column names separated by `|`)subjected to variable clustering

-- `Drop_cols`: (list format or string of col names separated by `|`).
-It is used to specify the columns that need to be dropped from list_of_cols before variable clustering.
+- `drop_cols`: List of column names (list of strings or string of column names separated by `|`) It is used to specify the columns that need to be dropped from list_of_cols before variable clustering.

 _Example:_
 ```yaml